sriramrokkam/k8s-training/docker/Exercise_2_Multistage_Dockerfiles.md

 Now you can use the `USER` directive to change to `appuser`.
 Also, the wiki expects to find files relative to its location.
 So you have to set the `WORKDIR` accordingly.

 What's still missing?
 Of course your image should `EXPOSE` a port and should have `CMD` that is invoked upon container start.
-The wiki app is listening on port 8080.
+The `echo-server` is listening on port 8080.

 ## Step 7: Build the images